psychogenic/kicad-skip/README.md

 ![Scripted Charlieplex](https://raw.githubusercontent.com/psychogenic/kicad-skip/main/img/charliegen.png)

 was created, wired up and labelled with a short script, available in an [example](https://github.com/psychogenic/kicad-skip/blob/main/src/skip/examples/charlieplex.py).
+The example now provides for both XY grid and charlieplexed arrays, and shows how to clone elements, wire things up, and play with both types of label.

 I did a quick walk-through demo live on the maker cast, and it starts